bobf/devpack/README.md

 # Devpack

-Conveniently load a set of gems to tailor your development environment without modifying your application's _Gemfile_.
+Include a single gem in your `Gemfile` to allow developers to optionally include their preferred set of development gems without cluttering the `Gemfile`.
 Configurable globally or per-project.

 ## Installation